 Brugioni’s team analyzed the film and made still enlargements of select individual frames that were mounted on briefing boards.
 They worked on the film throughout the night.
 On early Sunday morning, November 24, Art Lundahl, the director of the NPIC, took the briefing boards to CIA headquarters in Langley.
-Lundahl was Brugioni’s mentor who had won the confidence of the White House with the CIA’s rapid analysis of aerial surveillance photos of Soviet missile installations in Cuba in October 1962.
+Lundahl was Brugioni’s mentor.
+He won the confidence of the Kennedy White House with the CIA’s rapid analysis of aerial surveillance photos of Soviet missile installations in Cuba in October 1962.

 According to Brugioni, Lundahl went to the office of CIA Director John McCone, taking along briefing notes Brugioni had prepared for him.
 Lundal briefed McCone on the CIA’s analysis of the blown-up frames of the Zapruder film.
 He returned to NPIC later Sunday morning, November 24, and thanked everyone for their efforts the previous night, telling them that the briefing of McCone had gone well.